GlobalArrays/ga/python/docs/scipy_11/papers/jeff_daily/gain.rst

 represented by the GA integer handle.
 The ``gain.ndarray`` instances are discarded as usual.
 Utilizing the cache keeps the GA memory from many allocations and deallocations but primarily avoids many synchronization calls.
-Three levels of caches were tested, as shown in :ref:`tabcache`.
+Three levels of caches were tested, as shown in Table :ref:`tabcache`.
 The trade-off of using this cache is that if the arrays used by an application vary wildly in size or type, this cache will consume too much memory.
 Other hueristics could be developed to keep the cache from using too much memory e.g. a maximum size of the cache, remove the least used arrays, remove the least recently used.
 Based on the success of the GA cache, it is currently used by GAiN.

 .. table:: GA cache create/destroy counts.
 The smaller numbers indicate better
     reuse of GA memory and avoidance of global synchronization calls, at the